Martin Luther King, Jr. Day Writing Awards Fall Speakers Series

 Sarah Valentine, Ph.D.
 (DC 2000) is a widely published author and translator.
 Her book Into the Snow: Selected Poems of Gennady Aygi is a collection of poems translated from the Russian-language poetry of the noted Chuvash author.
-Her acclaimed new memoir When I Was White recounts Valentine’s upbringing in surburban Pittsburgh as a mixed race African American in a white family.
+Her acclaimed new memoir When I Was White recounts Sarah’s upbringing in suburban Pittsburgh as a mixed race African American in a white family.
 Publishers Weekly calls it “fervent and heartfelt. . . a disturbing and engrossing tale of deep family secrets.”
-The book is based on Valentine’s award-winning essay of the same name, which was first published in The Chronicle of Higher Education.
-A 2013 Lannan fellow, Valentine has taught literature and creative writing at Princeton, UCLA, UC-Riverside, and Northwestern.
+The book is based on her award-winning essay of the same name, which was first published in The Chronicle of Higher Education.
+A 2013 Lannan fellow, Sarah has taught literature and creative writing at Princeton, UCLA, UC-Riverside, and Northwestern.
 She majored in creative writing and Russian studies at Carnegie Mellon.

 Learn more about Sarah's work at: www.us.macmillan.com/author/sarahvalentine/